-To jumpstart good governance, the DISHA Dashboard brings data from 41 flagship government schemes to one place for the first time.
-This will help government officials at all levels explore and assess key government initiatives for any geographic level, at any time period.
+To jumpstart good governance, the DISHA Dashboard brings data from 42 flagship government schemes to one place for the first time.
+This helps government officials at all levels explore and assess key government initiatives for any geographic level, at any time period.

 India's data has a geographic problem — each ministry operates on different geographic units and each data set is collected based on different geographic boundaries.

 For example, the Ministry of Rural Development measures data down to the gram panchayat level, police data is structured on police boundaries, health data is measured around anganwadis (which are mapped based on population, not geographic boundaries), and so on.

 As a result, government data lives in siloes.
 Different ministries can't unify their data because of geographic mismatches, and elected officials can't track all the data they need across different schemes and sectors at the lowest granularity.

 The Ministry of Rural Development and National Informatics Centre partnered with us to help elected officials across India get the data and insights they need.

 The DISHA Dashboard helps Members of Parliament (MPs), Members of Legislative Assembly (MLAs), and District Officials track the performance of all major flagship schemes in their districts and constituencies.
 It unifies data from 42 flagship schemes across 20 ministries, including the National Rural Livelihoods Mission, Pradhan Mantri Gramin Awaas Yojana, and Swachh Bharat Mission - Gramin.